Colour Stories and Crochet Memories

 As always, I did not use the suggested Aran yarn.
 I still don’t like working with it and feel a bit uncomfortable using a 5 mm hook.
 So, this time I decided to use up some Hobbii Rainbow Cotton 8/6 (a #3 yarn) from my stash.

-I used colourway 2, but replaced the colours as follows
+I followed colourway 2, but replaced the colours as follows

 • Hobbi Rainbow Cotton 8/6 (50 g / 105 m)